 . ("The Origin and History of the English Language", Kryss Katsiavriades

-Several written works have survived from the Old English period.
+From the Old English period several written works have come to us.
 The most famous is a heroic epic poem called "Beowulf"

-.
-It is the oldest known English poem and it is notable for its length - 3,183 lines.
-Experts say "Beowulf"
+but the name of the person who wrote it is unknown.
+"Beowulf" is the oldest known English poem and it is remarkable for its length - 3,183 lines.

 Middle English (1100-circa 1500 AD):

-After William the Conqueror, the Duke of Normandy, invaded and conquered England in 1066 AD with his armies and became king, he brought his nobles, who spoke French, to be the new government.
-The Old French took over as the language of the court, administration, and culture.
+In 1066 AD William the Conqueror, the Duke of Normandy, invaded and conquered England with his armies and became king.
+The French became the language of the rulling class.
+The Old French took over as the language of the administration, court, and culture.
 Latin was mostly used for written language, especially that of the Church.
-Meanwhile, The English language, as the language of the now lower class, was considered a vulgar tongue.

 By about 1200, England and France had split.
 English changed a lot, because it was mostly being spoken instead of written for about 300 years.
 The use of Old English came back, but with many French words added.
 This language is called Middle English.
 Most of the words embedded in the English vocabulary are words of power, such as crown